nicolelun/my-portfolio/_projects/wagashi/wagashi.md

     class: half
 ---

-In an era of abundance and consumption, these tiny packages entice the eye but hide their treasures in layers.
+In an era of abundance and consumption, these tiny packages entice the eye but withhold their treasures<!--  in layers -->.
 They're inspired in form by Japanese wagashi and Shinto charms.